Lindsay Lennertz, Psy.D.

 When I meet with my clients, I use a trauma lens, and a person-centered, existential, and family systems orientation is my go-to.
+In addition, I am HAES (Health at Every Size) and Body Positive Trained.
 I employ a variety of techniques, from Dialectical Behavior Therapy to non-directive play...to sand tray and experiential work.
 Certified in yoga and trained in trauma-informed therapeutic yoga, I am also continually learning how to effectively incorporate somatic exercises into interventions for wellbeing.
 Currently, I am focused on personal and professional growth in the areas of racial trauma and social justice.

 I would like you to know that I am committed to honoring each unique individual and family I work with, and often draw on my past experiences to understand things, including having been a Spanish teacher and a Peace Corps Volunteer, and my travels and life abroad in Africa, Asia, South and Central America, Europe, and Mexico.